nitrogenlabs/lex/README.md

   - **maxTokens** - *(optional)* Maximum tokens for AI completions.
   - **temperature** - *(optional)* Temperature for AI generation.
 - **configFiles** - *(optional)* - Array of configuration files to load.
 Defaults to `['package.json', 'lex.config.js']`.
+- **copyFiles** - *(optional)* - Array of file paths or glob patterns to copy to the output directory after build or compile.
+Supports relative paths and glob wildcards.
 - **entryHTML** - *(optional)* Path to the HTML file to use as the entry point for the app.
 - **entryJs** - *(optional)* Path to the JS file to use as the entry point for the app.
 - **esbuild** - *(optional)* Options to pass to esbuild.